As an Amazon Associate All Garage Floors earns from qualifying purchases.

-Jack stands are not a high tech piece of equipment that requires extensive reviews in order to pick the best one.
-However, there are some features and good values to look for when choosing the proper jack stand to support your car, truck, SUV, or RV.
+Jack stands are not a high tech piece of equipment that requires extensive reviews in order to pick the top one.
+However, there are some features and good values to look for when choosing the best jack stand to support your car, truck, SUV, or RV.
 Not only will it make working on your vehicles easier, it is important for your safety as well.

 Substitute jack stands such as bricks, blocks, rocks (yes, we said rocks), cement pavers, and chunks of old wood should never be used.
 They aren’t safe and can break while under load.

 As a safety note; a car or floor jack should never be used as a jack stand.
 If a hydraulic seal or mechanical linkage were to fail under load, your car or truck could come crashing down upon you.
 There are far too many injuries and deaths each year due to jack failure without the safety of a jack stand.

 If you are in need of a new jack, we have an excellent review of floor jacks here.

 Are jack stands safe?

 There was a time years ago when jack stand design was like the “Wild West” and manufacturers were selling stands that were not tested very well, if at all.
 They were hyped as premium quality jack stands.

 If you were around people that worked on cars, there was always a story about someone being hurt from jack stand failure.
 Inferior materials, poor castings, thin gauge metals, or inferior design were all culprits.

 Fortunately for the industry, testing, newer safety regulations, and far better design and materials have produced jack stands that are much better today than they used to be.
 Most injuries these days are from improper use of jack stands and not jack stand failure.

 Most jack stands are made of steel for both strength and economy.
 However, there are a few aluminum stands available that can have some advantages over steel if weight, corrosion resistance, or easy portability is important.
 Typically, steel jack stands are considered the best.